ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

 To download the results, select "get CSV" at the top of the results page.
 The manipulated names can be corrrected as necessary and used in the Agent bulkload tool.

+**Comment Help**
+Comments can be cryptic, they may mean the following:

+ * spaces - There are more than two spaces in the name as would be expected from a "first middle last" configuration.
+This may be correct such as in the case of "Jr." or "III" and can be ignored, but they should be reviewed to ensure that they are what is expected.
+ * weirdchars - There may be non-printing characters in the name, if so a version of the name without them should be created and added to the Agent record as an aka.
+This may also indicate that non-alphabetic but printable characters are present, "-" is one of the most common.
+This does not require a change to the name, but they should be reviewed to ensure that they are what is expected.

 Format is given at the top: